garagehive/garagehive.github.io/docs/garagehive-setting-up-payment-by-glink.md

 ### Testing the Garage Link setup
-Once configured, it is recommended that you run a 0.01 pence transaction as a test.
-Create a new jobsheet with your personal information, add a labour or item, and then proceed to the **Take Payment** screen.
+Once configured, it is recommended that you run a **£0.01** transaction as a test.
+Create a new jobsheet with your personal information, add a  or **consumable or a non-inventory item**, and then proceed to the **Take Payment** screen.
 Once on the **Take Payment** screen, select **Process** in the action bar and **Pay By Garage Link**.

 ![](media/paybygaragelink-takepayment.jpg)

-Make sure the value is set to 0.01, select the notification type and enter your details.
+Make sure the value is set to **£0.01**, select the notification type and enter your details.
 Once you receive the test SMS/Email please follow the link and complete the test payment.

 > **Note**
 >